-Collaborators & Sponsors: Association for Public Art, The Barnes Foundation, Eastern State Penitentiary, Moore College of Art & Design, NextFab, Pennsylvania Academy of the Fine Arts, Philadelphia City Hall Visitor Center, Philadelphia Convention & Visitors Bureau, Philadelphia's Magic Gardens, The Seward Johnson Atelier, The Skyspace at Chestnut Hill Friends Meeting, and Traction Company.
+Collaborators & Sponsors: Presented by the International Sculpture Center.
+Collaborators & Sponsors: Association for Public Art, The Atlantic Foundation, The Barnes Foundation, Digital Atelier, Eastern State Penitentiary, Fabric Workshop and Museum, Grounds For Sculpture, Moore College of Art & Design, Mural Arts Philadelphia, NextFab, Pennsylvania Academy of the Fine Arts, Philadelphia City Hall Visitor Center, Philadelphia Convention & Visitors Bureau, Philadelphia's Magic Gardens, The Seward Johnson Atelier, The Skyspace at Chestnut Hill Friends Meeting, Traction Company, and The University of the Arts.
 This program is made possible in part by funds from the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts and by funds from the National Endowment for the Arts.

 Call for Panels

 The International Sculpture Center is seeking a diverse and comprehensive program, covering topics relevant to sculpture today, at the 28th International Sculpture Conference on October 25-28, 2018.

 All panel proposals must be submitted electronically via the form on the ISC website.
 No faxed, mailed, or emailed abstracts will be accepted.

 The deadline for submissions is March 12, 2018.
 All late proposals will automatically be placed on a waiting list.

 The year’s conference will focus on topics in contemporary sculpture and proposals submitted should fall into the below categories.
 We are looking for panels which explore the following topics and ideas: